ERS-HCL/Dynamic-Form-Creation-By-JSON-Data/README.md

 > ng serve
 ```

-## Adding Dynamic-Form-Creation-by-JSON component in your project
+## Adding Dynamic-form component in your project
  Download the Dynamic-Form-Creation-by-JSON.component to your angular project and include required components from angular.

 ```html